Everything you need to know about Sky Princess

 Sky Princess features a host of amazing upgrades, such as two Sky Suites with the largest balconies at sea – each around the size of half a tennis court (below).

 Other exciting features onboard include al-fresco massages in The Sanctuary and chic restaurant La Mer where Michelin-starred chef Emmanuel Renaut has created an authentic French bistro experience (you can also find La Mer on Majestic Princess).
-Enjoy dishes like filet de boeuf poelé (filet mignon with sweet onion sauce and red-wine jus), plus a curated menu of French wines, including Bordeaux varieties available onboard only at La Mer (below).
+Enjoy dishes like filet de boeuf poelé (filet mignon with sweet onion sauce and red-wine jus, shown below), plus a curated menu of French wines, including Bordeaux varieties available onboard only at La Mer.

 Sky Princess also features MedallionClass technology, a one-of-a-kind service that unlocks an enhanced level of personalisation, simplicity and connectivity through wearable technology known as OceanMedallion.